 (7) A persistent identifier that can be used to recognize a user over time and across different Web sites or online services.
-Such persistent identifier includes, but is not limited to, a customer number held in a cookie, an Internet Protocol (IP) address, a processor or device serial number, or unique device identifier;
+Such persistent identifier includes, but is not limited to, a customer number held in a cookie, an Internet Protocol (IP) address, a processor or device serial number, or unique device identifier:

-(8) A photograph, video, or audio file where such file contains a child's image described in this definition.
+(8) A photograph, video, or audio file where such file contains a child's image or voice:

-(9) Geolocation information sufficient to identify street name and name of a city or town; or
+(9) Geolocation information sufficient to identify street name and name of a city or town; or third party.

-(10) Information concerning the child or the parents of that child that the operator collects online from the child and combines with an identifier
+(10) Information concerning the child or the parents of that child that the operator collects online from the child and combines with an identifier described in this definition.